mpr-lab/MotheterRemote/README.md

 Note that plugging things into different USB ports can change the USB number, so don't worry if there's overlap in that column.

 The `idVendor` and `idProduct` are coded into each device and can't be changed.
 If you have two `tty` devices with the same `idVendor` and `idProduct` values (such as two LoRa radios), you'll need to use other attributes to distinguish them.
-Run the command
-`udevadm info --name=/dev/<tty_port> --attribute-walk` for both devices.
-Write down the `ID_USB_SERIAL_SHORT` value for each and use them as attributes in the next step.

 Now we get to actually write our rules for the ports.
 Run the command: